aslayci/TDEM/README.md

 *  **Citation information:** Aslay, C., Galbrun, E., Matakos, A., Gionis, A. (2018).
 Maximizing the diversity of exposure in a social network.
 IEEE International Conference on Data Mining (ICDM).

-* Redistribution and use in source and binary forms, with or without modifications, are permitted for academic purposes, provided that the proper acknowledgements are done.
+* **Copyright:** Redistribution and use in source and binary forms, with or without modifications, are permitted for academic purposes, provided that the proper acknowledgements are done.

 # Compilation